 Healing the Earth One Chicken at a Time

-Everything at Liberty Acres, first and foremost, is raised in a manner that is both humane and embraces the essence of that particular animal.
-We let pigs be pigs, chickens be chickens, and cows be cows.
-All food produced on the farm is eaten by our families as part of a wholesome, healthy diet.
-Our land management practices help build healthy soil and prevent erosion
+Above all, we raise everything at Liberty Acres Farm in a manner that is humane.
+Likewise, we embrace the essence of that particular animal, allowing them to move and eat in a more natural way.
+Additionally, all food produced on the farm is eaten by our family as part of a wholesome, healthy diet.
+Our land management practices help build healthy soil, prevent erosion and sequester carbon.

-The farm currently produces pasture-raised broiler chickens, eggs from pasture-raised hens, pastured pork, pasture-raised turkeys, and grass-fed lamb.
+Furthermore, the farm currently produces pasture-raised broiler chickens and farm fresh eggs from pasture-raised hens.
+In addition, we also raise pastured pork, pasture raised turkeys, and pasture raised duck.

-All animals are raised on pasture and provided with non-GMO supplemental feed and minerals as needed, with the exception of lamb and beef that will receive no supplemental feed.
-The pastures are maintained using management intensive grazing techniques.
+All animals are raised on pasture and provided with non-GMO supplemental feed and minerals as needed.
+Likewise, the pastures are maintained using management intensive grazing techniques.
 Management intensive grazing techniques help build naturally fertilized soil, sequester carbon, and reduce water runoff.
-No artificial fertilizers, herbicides, pesticides, growth hormones, or antibiotics (unless needed to treat illness) are used.
+So no artificial fertilizers, herbicides, pesticides, growth hormones, or antibiotics (unless needed to treat illness) are used.

 Are We Organic?

-Every so often we are asked if our products are organic.
+Every so often, customers will ask if our products are organic.
 The simple answer is: no. However, it really isn’t that simple.
-In order to say we are organic, we must be certified.
+In order to say we have organic poultry and eggs, we must be certified.
 That certification requires mountains of paperwork, meticulous record keeping, and paying a third-party certifier.
 Currently, we have neither the time nor the resources to do this.

 What certified organic means with regards to eggs: